zonemaster/zonemaster/docs/specifications/tests/Methods.md

       same way as when [BASIC01] was run.
    3. Create an NS query for the *child zone* and send that to a server of *parent NS* with RD flag unset.
-   4. If the response response contains a referal to the child zone:
+   4. If the response response contains a referral to the child zone:
       1. Extract the name server names from the RDATA in the NS record in the authority section.
       2. Extract all A and AAAA records from the additional section.